Please Check Back Frequently for Updates

 Notice/Motion to Set Cause for Trial:

-- Original notice/motion to set cause for trial filed with Clerk's office.
+- Original notice/motion to set cause for trial shall be filed with Clerk's office.

 - Please adhere to all instructions in Administrative Order 5.209.

-- JUDGE MUST RECEIVE A COURTESY COPY OF THE NOTICE FOR TRIAL ALONG WITH SUFFICIENT STAMPED, SELF-ADDRESSED ENVELOPES FOR ALL PARTIES.
+- JUDGE MUST RECEIVE A COURTESY COPY OF THE NOTICE FOR TRIAL ALONG WITH SELF-ADDRESSED STAMPED ENVELOPES FOR ANY PRO SE LITIGANT.

-- Notices must include specific motion or petition/counter petition to be tried and the estimate of time necessary for trial.
+- Notices must include the date and outcome of the Mediation, the specific motion or petition/counter petition to be tried and the estimate of time necessary for trial.

 - Continuances of trial require a hearing on Uniform Motion Calendar.

 - If noticing a post judgment matter, a copy of the Order Sustaining Objection to General Magistrate and a copy of each motion being heard must accompany the trial notice.

 PURSUANT TO FL STAT 61.21 and Administrative Order 5.212 both parties must have attended a Parent Education and Family Stabilization Courts prior to the setting of a Final Hearing with children (contested or uncontested).